ZacharyHandel/LeetCode_Practice/Interview_Questions/Rotate_Array/design.md

 # Solution
 - I started this solution way too complicated, but after a little research this is when I found the reverse() function from the algorithms library for C++.
 If we want to rotate the array by k, we must avoid k being negative by modding it by the size of the array so we can find the overflow amount.
 Then, we reverse the array, reverse the first k%n elements, then we reverse the remaining elements past k%n (starting with the n+k element).
 This will get us a rotated array by k.

+# Future Fixes
+- I should have tackled the beginning of this a little differently so I could understand the functions of rotating arrays.